SeanJPeng/Interactive-Lab-Hub/finalProject/README.md

 ## Reflections on process

 For the previous projects, we've never encountered problems with power supply.
 But for project that requires a usage of some power consuming parts (pump in our case), we should really take that seriouly in the design process. <br>
+We were thinking of using the led light strip for decreating, but that would actually make it ugly.
+So, think over about the parts your really need before buying it.<br>

 ## User testing